 Туре Table Tilting pan Horizontal belt

 Production throughput Mid Mid High

 Purchase price Mid-High High Low

 Installation cost High High Mid

 Operating cost Mid Mid Mid

 Maintenance cost Low-Mid Mid-High Low-Mid

 Life cycle cost Mid-High Mid-High Low-Mid

 Cake wash efficiency High Mid High

 Dilution Low Low Mid

-Largest installed size (m 2) 284 240 110
+Largest installed size (m2) 284 240 110

-Largest possible size (m 2) 338 330 254
+Largest possible size (m2) 338 330 254

 Number of installations 200 150 150

-Note: Cloth life can drastically affect operating costs, Belt filters may have a significant advantage if cloth blinding is a problem, Conversely, the smaller amount of cloth required for table and pan filters - and the fact that cloths don't move - can work to their advantage, if cloth blinding is not problematic.
-At phosphoric acid plants globally, 2015 estimate Source: Summerhavs & Gaspar (2016)
+^{} Note: Cloth life can drastically affect operating costs.
+Belt filters may have a significant advantage if cloth blinding is a problem.
+Conversely, the smaller amount of cloth required for table and pan filters - and the fact that cloths don't move - can work to their advantage, if cloth blinding is not problematic.

-supplier of vacuum filtration, clarification, and thickening equipment to the global ing gases and filtrates phosphates industry.
+supplier of vacuum filtration, clarification, and thickening equipment to the global phosphates industry.
 The company manufactures a wide range of horizontal belt filters.
 These are generally able to outperform traditional tilting pan and table filters, in terms of throughput and final cake moisture.
-The company is able to provide horizontal belt filters as a complete operational package. with vacuum pump, cake wash and cloth water skids, filtrate receivers and filtrate discharge handling equipment all included.
+The company is able to provide horizontal belt filters as a complete operational package, with vacuum pump, cake wash and cloth water skids, filtrate receivers and filtrate discharge handling equipment all included.

 Design flexibility helps WesTech meet different application and process needs, and satisfy individual customer requirements.
 Various size horizontal belt filter units are offered, for example, with filter areas of up to 150 m2 and with belt widths of up to 4.2 metres.
-Notable design features include: Co-current or counter-current washing
+Notable design features include:

-- · Choice of mild steel, stainless steel and - higher-grade alloy frame construction Monolithic, welded or bolted frame construction - welded prior to shipment, reducing onsite assembly time by 80 percent - Bolted frame construction for rapid disassembly and reassembly and easy replacement of (and repairs to) the drainage belt and other components • Four different belt support systems - depending on the application, belt speed and resulting cake thickness Pravon's equipment subsidiary PROFILE has also developed its own horizontal belt filter with the following characteristics:
+- Co-current or counter-current washing - Choice of mild steel, stainless steel and higher-grade alloy frame construction - Monolithic, welded or bolted frame construction - Belt frames up to 200 feet long can be welded prior to shipment, reducing onsite assembly time by 80 percent - Bolted frame construction for rapid disassembly and reassembly and easy replacement of (and repairs to) the drainage belt and other components - Four different belt support systems depending on the application, belt speed and resulting cake thickness

+Prayon's equipment subsidiary PROFILE has also developed its own horizontal belt filter with the following characteristics:

-- A polygonal vacuum box for pre-separat- A table filter may be a reasonable compromise between the two other options, - A single centred wear belt with grooves allowing transverse displacements of the main filtering belt, enhancing vacuum tightness - A main carrier belt with sloping grooves supported with water-lubricated rollers Conclusions - An automatic system for maintaining filter cloth tension and position affecting the profitability of phosphoric acid production.
-Horizontal vacuum belt filters can attain wash efficiencies of more than • Belt frames up to 200 feet long can be 99.8 percent by using multi-stage counter-
+- A polygonal vacuum box for pre-separating gases and filtrates - A single centred wear belt with grooves allowing transverse displacements of the main filtering belt, enhancing vacuum tightness - A main carrier belt with sloping grooves supported with water-lubricated rollers - An automatic system for maintaining filter cloth tension and position